Pursuing Wonder, Knowledge & Love

 Calculus BC is the study of limits, derivatives, definite and indefinite integrals, polynomial approximations and (infinite) series.
 Though this is considered a study of single-variable calculus, parametric, polar, and vector functions will be studied.
 Consistent with AP philosophy, concepts will be expressed and analyzed geometrically, numerically, analytically, and verbally.
 After completion of this course, students have the option to take the AP Calculus BC exam at their local high school (payment for exam fees is made directly to the local high school and are due in the fall).

-Meeting over the lunch period on one or two Tuesdays a month, students will learn skills and strategies of the game of chess by studying under an experienced teacher and playing together.
+Meeting over the lunch period every other Tuesday, students will learn skills and strategies of the game of chess by studying under an experienced teacher and playing together.
 Each semester concludes with a chess tournament.

 BHSC is excited to offer Western Civilization I (HIST 2311) as part of the BHSC Dual-Enrollment Program in partnership with The Academy at Houston Christian University (HCU).
 This class offers a survey of Western Civilization from the Ancient World to the end of the Middle Ages in Europe.
 (Recommended as a full year of World History high school credit in addition to the 3 units of college credit awarded by HCU.
 Students must complete college-level reading and in-class exams with writing.)